WorldofKerry/Python2Verilog/README.md

 To setup pre-commit, run `pre-commit install`.

-[Github Issues](https://github.com/WorldofKerry/Python2Verilog/issues) is used for tracking.
+[Github Issues](https://github.com/WorldofKerry/Python2Verilog/issues) are used for tracking.

 Sphinx is used for the docs.
 Follow the [sphinx workflow](.github/workflows/sphinx.yml) to generate a local copy.